leeper/surveycourse/Lessons/Week5.md

     - What reactions did you have to sensitive questions?
     - Is it okay to ask sensitive questions?
 Is it ethical?
     - Do we need to forewarn people that a study might be sensitive?
-    -

-  - What consequences do sensitive questions have?
-    - Item nonresponse
-    - Unit nonresponse
-    - Dropoff
-    - Misreporting
-    - Suspicion
-    - Others?

   - Addressing sensitivity
     - How do we address sensitivity with question context?